Serapieum-of-alex/docs/docs/python-packages/data-visualization/cleopatra.md

 - Animate the array over time with optional parameters to customize the animation speed and display points.
 - Display the array with optional parameters to customize the appearance and display point IDs.

-The `Statistic` module provides a class for creating statistical plots, specifically histograms.
-The class, `Statistic`, is designed to handle both 1D (single-dimensional) and 2D (multi-dimensional) data.
+The `statistical_glyph` module provides a class for creating statistical plots, specifically histograms.
+The class, `StatisticalGlyph`, is designed to handle both 1D (single-dimensional) and 2D (multi-dimensional) data.